 Changing School Systems and Culture

-Boosting the college access expectation in schools on the ground level helps drive the state toward the Sixty by 30 Goal.
-Engaging schools to urge students, parents, staff and administration to take direct action creates a sense of urgency around the post-secondary planning process.
+Boosting the college access expectation in schools on the ground level helps drive the state toward the Sixty by 30 goal.
+Engaging schools to urge students, parents, staff and administration to take direct action creates a sense of urgency around the postsecondary planning process.
 While developing programs helps improve outcomes, the real impact comes from systems and culture change.
 The recipient of this award is a school that has advanced the college-going culture and/or tackled systems-level change within the school.

 THE OMBUDSMAN AWARD